-Given the voting restrictions recently passed into law in Georgia, Kate Masur’s new book, “Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction” (W.W.
+Called “sweeping and resonant” by the Pulitzer Prize committee, Kate Masur’s widely heralded book, “Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction” (W.W.
 Norton, 2021), provides a timely look at America’s long history of anti-Black racism and organized efforts to build a multiracial democracy.

-Masur is associate professor of history at Weinberg College of Arts and Sciences.
+Masur is professor of history and Board of Visitors Professor at Weinberg College of Arts and Sciences.

 In her book, she examines an earlier phase of the struggle for civil rights that started with the American Revolution.
 During this period, northern states gradually abolished slavery and the nation’s free Black population grew dramatically.
 Americans in the free states then confronted the question of what a post-slavery society should look like.
 White Americans were vastly divided.
 Some insisted that free Black people should leave the country altogether, and some free states passed laws targeting free Black people for discriminatory treatment.